Where do I park?

 What type of music is sung during the worship service?

 We offer a blended worship style that resonates with a wide variety of current and prospective congregants.
-To accomplish this goal, we have a single Sunday morning service using elements of both traditional and contemporary worship.
-We use a mix of hymns, use of the pipe organ and/or piano, guitars/keyboard/drums, traditional hymns of the past along, contemporary music, worship choruses, and anthems by the choir.
+To accomplish this goal, our Sunday morning service uses elements of both traditional and contemporary worship.
+We use a mix of hymns, use of the organ and/or piano, guitars/keyboard/drums, traditional hymns of the past along, contemporary music, worship choruses, and anthems by the choir.
 We believe that the blended service will offer the attendees ways to be led into a time of meaningful worship.

 May I take Communion if I am not Methodist?